-The test should not be performed in an area of skin that has had wheals in the past 24 hours.
+The test should not be performed in an area of skin that has had weals in the past 24 hours.

-A positive result occurs when the wheal formed where the serum is injected has a diameter that is at least 1.5 mm larger than the saline wheal.
+A positive result occurs when the weal formed where the serum is injected has a diameter that is at least 1.5 mm larger than the saline weal.

 Autologous serum skin testing is relatively reliable, with a sensitivity of 70% and a specificity of 80%.
 It is inexpensive and straightforward to administer.

 Autologous serum skin testing should be undertaken by an experienced investigator; a poor technique can lead to false positive or false negative results.